-- O1.1 All Australian residents and certain categories of visitors to Australia can claim Medicare benefits for services with participating optometrists.
-The Health Insurance Act contains legislation covering the major elements of the Medicare program. - O1.2 Responsibility for regulating the Medicare program lies with the Australian Government through the Department of Health and Ageing.
-Medicare Australia is responsible for consideration of applications for the acceptance of optometric undertakings and for the day to day operation of Medicare and the payment of benefits.
-Addresses of the Department and Medicare Australia (Medicare offices) are located at the end of these Notes.
+All Australian residents and certain categories of visitors to Australia can claim Medicare benefits for services by participating optometrists.
+The Health Insurance Act 1973 contains legislation covering the major elements of the Medicare program.

+Responsibility for regulating the Medicare program lies with the Australian Government through the Department of Health and Ageing.
+Medicare Australia is responsible for consideration of applications for the acceptance of optometric Undertakings and for the day to day operation of Medicare and the payment of benefits.
+Contact details of the Department of Health and Ageing and Medicare Australia (Medicare offices) are located at the end of these Notes.

-O2.
+O.2.
 PARTICIPATION BY OPTOMETRISTS

-- O2.1 Medicare pays benefits for services provided by optometrists who have signed an agreement to participate in arrangements with the Commonwealth Government.
-This agreement is formally known as the "Common Form of Undertaking Participating Optometrists" and is often referred to as the Participating Agreement.
-A copy of the Undertaking is contained in Section 3 of this book. - O2.2 An optometrist registered or licensed under a law in any State or Territory of Australia, who wishes to become a participating optometrist, is required to sign the Common Form of Undertaking and an employer of optometrists must sign a separate common form of undertaking except where the optometrist and the owner of the business are the same person. - O2.3 Where the optometric practice is conducted in a corporate form, such as a company or partnership, it is necessary for the corporation to become a "participating optometrist", and an additional undertaking must be signed by a person who has authority to give the undertaking on behalf of the organisation. - O2.4 The undertaking sets out the obligations to be met under the arrangements.
-Copies of the undertaking may be obtained from the Provider Liaison Section, Medicare Australia at the addresses listed at the end of these Notes. - O2.5 Where an employer of optometrists completes an undertaking, that undertaking must identify premises owned by them or in their possession.
-The relevant details are to be included in schedules 2 and 3 of the undertaking.
-An undertaking completed by an individual optometrist does not need to identify the premises from which services are to be provided as the Common Form of Undertaking applies to all premises from which the optometrists will provide services. - O2.6 When completed, the undertaking should be returned to the Manager (Eligibility), Medicare Australia, PO Box 1001, Tuggeranong, ACT 2901. - O2.7 The Minister may refuse to accept an undertaking given by an optometrist.
-In these circumstances the optometrist will be notified in writing of the refusal and is given 30 days to forward a written request to the Minister, to have the matter reviewed. - O2.8 After acceptance by the Minister, or his delegate, of the completed undertaking, a letter of acceptance of the undertaking will be forwarded to the optometrist.
-At the same time, Medicare Australia will send the optometrist a supply of assignment forms and claim forms for assignment of Medicare benefits, together with the necessary instructions for direct-billing purposes. - O2.9 The Manager (Eligibility) must be notified in writing of any changes to the details furnished by an optometrist in schedule 2 and schedule 3 of the undertaking. - O2.10 Participating optometrists may at any time terminate undertakings either wholly or as they relate to particular premises, by notifying the Manager (Eligibility), Medicare Australia, PO Box 1001, Tuggeranong ACT 2901.
-The date of termination may not be earlier than 30 days after the date on which the notice is served. - O2.11 The names and addresses of participating optometrists may be obtained from the Manager (Eligibility), Medicare Australia, PO Box 1001, Tuggeranong ACT 2901, if the Minister or the Minister's delegate certifies in writing that this is necessary in the public interest.

-O3.
+Medicare pays benefits for services provided by optometrists who have signed an agreement to participate in arrangements with the Commonwealth Government.
+This agreement is formally known as the "Common Form of Undertaking - Participating Optometrists" and is often referred to as the 'Participating Agreement' or the 'Undertaking'.
+A copy of the Undertaking is contained in Part 3 of this book.

+An optometrist registered under a law in any State or Territory of Australia, who wishes to become a participating optometrist, is required to sign the Common Form of Undertaking and an employer of optometrists must sign a separate Common Form of Undertaking except where the optometrist and the owner of the business are the same person.

+Where the optometric practice is conducted in a corporate form, such as a company or partnership, it is necessary for the corporation to become a "participating optometrist", and an additional Undertaking must be signed by a person who has authority to give the Undertaking on behalf of the organisation.

+The Undertaking sets out the obligations to be met under the arrangements.
+Copies of the Undertaking may be obtained from the Medicare Australia website at www.medicareaustralia.gov.au or by calling 132 150 (charges may apply).

+Where an employer of optometrists completes an Undertaking, that Undertaking must identify premises owned by them or in their possession at which he or she provides services of a kind to which the Undertaking relates.
+The relevant details are to be included in schedules 2 and 3 of the Undertaking.
+An Undertaking completed by an individual optometrist does not need to identify the premises from which services are to be provided as the Undertaking applies to all premises from which the optometrist will provide services.

+When completed, the Undertaking should be returned to:

+Manager (Provider Eligibility and Accreditation) Medicare Australia PO Box 1001 Tuggeranong ACT 2901.

+The Minister may refuse to accept an Undertaking given by an optometrist.
+In these circumstances the optometrist will be notified in writing of the refusal and is given 30 days to forward a written request to the Minister, to have the matter reviewed.

+After acceptance by the Minister, or his delegate, of the completed Undertaking, a letter of acceptance of the Undertaking will be forwarded to the optometrist.

+The Manager (Provider Eligibility and Accreditation) must be notified in writing of any changes to the details furnished by an optometrist in schedule 2 and schedule 3 of the Undertaking.

+Participating optometrists may at any time terminate Undertakings either wholly or as they relate to particular premises, by notifying:

+Manager (Provider Eligibility and Accreditation) Medicare Australia PO Box 1001 Tuggeranong ACT 2901.

+The date of termination may not be earlier than 30 days after the date on which the notice is served.

+O.3.
 PROVIDER NUMBERS